snehalkarmuse/hangman/README.md

 ## Milestone 2
-- In this created variables and used random module.
+- In this created and initilized variables and used random module.
+Computer will choose random word from the list.
 - milestone_2.py accepts input from user and checks wheather it is alphabet and single letter.
+- If it is not then it prints a friendly message.